 Full List of PubMed Publications

-- Heimer R, Binka M, Koester S, Grund JC, Patel A, Paintsil E, Lindenbach BD: Recovery of Infectious Hepatitis C Virus from Injection Paraphernalia: Implications for Prevention Programs Serving People Who Inject Drugs.
+- Heimer R, Binka M, Koester S, Grund JC, Patel A, Paintsil E, Lindenbach BD: Recovery of Infectious Hepatitis C Virus From Injection Paraphernalia: Implications for Prevention Programs Serving People Who Inject Drugs.
 J Infect Dis.
-2017 Aug 19; 2017 Aug 19.
+2018 Jan 17.
 PMID: 28968665

 - Fink SL, Jayewickreme TR, Molony RD, Iwawaki T, Landis CS, Lindenbach BD, Iwasaki A: IRE1α promotes viral infection by conferring resistance to apoptosis.
 Sci Signal.
 2017 Jun 6; 2017 Jun 6.
 PMID: 28588082

 - Aldo P, You Y, Szigeti K, Horvath TL, Lindenbach B, Mor G: HSV-2 enhances ZIKV infection of the placenta and induces apoptosis in first-trimester trophoblast cells.
 Am J Reprod Immunol.
 2016 Nov; 2016 Sep 10.
 PMID: 27613665